gkulasik/grpc_assistant_server/README.md

 Prebuilt containers are available at Docker Hub (Still requires that the git repo is pulled): https://hub.docker.com/repository/docker/gkulasik/grpc_assistant_server

-The docker containers can be built locally rather then pulled after cloning the repo by editing the docker-compose.yml file.
+The docker containers can be built locally rather than pulled after cloning the repo by editing the docker-compose.yml file.

 Remove `image: gkulasik/grpc_assistant_server...` under `web` and replace with: